matiaspakua/tech.notes.io/README.md

 ![](images/tech_and_bread.jpeg)

-Hello, this is my personal Tech Notes blog.
-The items are usually displayed as numbered items, but the order of the items is arbitrary and not based on any specific criteria.
-This type of page is commonly used to present a list of items or topics in a straightforward and easy-to-read format.
+Welcome to my personal Tech Notes blog.
+Here, information is presented in a straightforward and easy-to-read format, allowing you to explore various topics and items freely.

 **IMPORTANT**: All the notes here represent my personal research and opinion.
 I will keep references to original author and copyrights.

 **Who I Am**: [My LinkedIn](https://www.linkedin.com/in/matiasmiguez/)

-## Notes

-### General Topic
+# General Topic

 - [NoSQL.
 The basis of](/pages/general_topic/nosql_the_basis_of.md)
 - [Specialisation Building Cloud Computing Suctions at Scale](/pages/general_topic/specialization_building_cloud_computing_solutions_at_scale.md)